Are you dealing with a disrespectful teenager?

 But you also want them to accept that there are rules in your family, just as there are rules in the outside world.

 Disrespect towards parents is common as youngsters navigate the waters between childhood and adulthood.

-You need a strategy.
+But you can’t deal with disrespect by simply ignoring it.
+You need a strategy for how to deal with teenage attitude.
 There are things you need to do, and things you need to avoid doing.

 1. Understand the teenage brain